Chocolate Coconut Macaroons

 Quick Fix Tip

 Speed up the chocolate setting process by placing the fresh chocolate-dipped coconut macaroon cookies on a tray lined with waxed paper.
 Place that tray in the fridge.
-The cold air of the fridge will help the chocolate harden more quickly.
+The cold air of the refrigerator will help the chocolate harden more quickly.

 Raspberry Macaroons